 Rental of time-share.
 If you rent out your time-share, it qualifies as a second home only if you also use it as a home during the year.
 See Second home rented out earlier, for the use requirement.
-To know whether you meet that requirement, count your days of use and rental of the home only during the time you have a right to use it or to receive any benefits from the rental of it only one home as a qualified home.
-However, if you both consent in writing, then one spouse can take both the main home and a second home into account.
+To know whether you meet that requirement, count your days of use and rental of the home only during the time you have a right to use it or to receive any benefits from the rental of it.